 MFA-Creative Writing students take a total of nine thesis hours in one or more semesters.
 The student should select a committee of three faculty (the advisor, who is a Creative Writing faculty member; one other Creative Writing faculty member; and a faculty member in literary studies) during the semester prior to that in which she or he will defend the thesis.
 A rough draft of the thesis should be made available to the advisor prior to the thesis defense so that problems may be discussed at an early enough date to enable the student to work on them.
 The advisor will work with the student, advising on length of manuscript, suggestions for improvement, and general compilation.
 The advisor and the student will also agree on a reading list about which the student may be questioned at the defense.

 The final draft of the MFA thesis must be submitted to the Graduate School by the applicable deadline and must comply with the Graduate School’s specifications for theses and dissertations.
-All information for the Master Graduation Requirements (thesis option) can be found at http://www.colorado.edu/GraduateSchool/academics/master_graduation_packet_thesis.html.
+See information for the Master Graduation Requirements (thesis option).
 It is required that you include all parts of the stipulated thesis (title page, signature page, abstract, table of contents, bibliography, etc.).
 It is also suggested that students ask the Graduate School to pre-check the format of the thesis before submitting the final copy.
 To do so, email a copy of your thesis to email@example.com.

-Students earning the MFA in Creative Writing must complete a foreign language requirement, either before or after enrolling at CU Boulder, in one of the following ways:
+Students earning the MFA in Creative Writing must complete a foreign language requirement, either before or after enrolling at CU Boulder, prior to the semester in which they intend to graduate.
+The requirement may be fulfilled in one of the following ways:

 The semester in which you plan to graduate, the Candidacy Application for an Advanced Degree must be submitted by the stipulated deadline, which is generally in the third or fourth week of classes.
-This form is available on the English website at http://www.colorado.edu/english/graduate-studies/graduate-forms-and-information.
 The Candidacy Application confirms that all degree requirements will have been completed by the end of the semester, and it be approved by the Associate Chair for Creative Writing.
-Return all forms to the Graduate Program Assistant for signatures and submission to the Graduate School.
+The signed form must be submitted by the Graduate Program Assistant to the Graduate School by the published graduation deadlines for each semester.
+The Candidacy Application for an Advanced Degree is available on this website.

 All students planning to graduate must apply online to graduate.
+This step must be completed by the published graduation deadline for each semester, regardless of whether or not you plan to attend the commencement ceremony.
 To do this, log in to your myCUinfo account.
 On the “Student” tab, select the “Apply for Graduation” link under Academics/Schedule.
-This step must be completed whether or not you plan to attend the graduation ceremony.